 How Can Revit Framing Software Help?

-StrucSoft’s flagship solution, MWF, has built in modular capabilities.
+StrucSoft’s flagship solution, MWF, has built-in modular construction capabilities.
 Using MWF, users can model, coordinate, engineer and manufacture wood and light gauge steel panels easily.
 From there users can upload their framed Revit® project to our cloud production management software, ONYX, for easy sequencing, scheduling, stacking, editing and CNC output from any web enabled device in the world.

 Learn how to use the Modular Tool in MWF here: